-Malta: pragmatic in the face of a pandemic
+Malta: pragmatic in the face of a crisis

 Perhaps surprisingly, given its comparatively restrictive history, one of the countries that’s doing the most - or, depending on your perspective, the least - to help the gambling industry ride out the crisis is the United States.